ProvisionGenie/ProvisionGenie/Docs/CanvasApp.md

 A few notes:
 * We modified the styling of the DataCards of the Form to match the criteria of Teams Toolkit.
-* For the yes/no question about the SharePoint list as a taskmanagement tool, we build another PopUp o explain this.
+* For the yes/no question about the SharePoint list as a taskmanagement tool, we build another PopUp to explain this.
 For info on why we don't provision see Known limitations

 The **Next** button's **OnSelect** is set to
 ```